rpriam/narremgen-code/README.md

 <br>
 Each directory contains:
 ```
-topic, advice, and mapping tables in csv format and generated texts<br>
+topic, advice, and mapping tables in csv format and generated texts
 and two subdirectories containing generated batched texts + csv files
 ```